BenjamenSimon/BenjamenSimon.github.io/content/posts/Slides/PyData Oct22/index.md

 math: true
 ---

-Hello!
 Here is a link to the slides of my talk titled:
 [How to Model the Spread of Epidemics](/files/Slides/Introduction_to_Epidemic_Modelling-Benjamen_Simon.pdf)

 This talk was delivered at the PyData Lancaster October 2022 Meetup.